 I ALWAYS make a large portion of either BBQ pulled pork or Mexican pulled pork, just so I can stock leftovers in the freezer.
 I use the pulled pork for BBQ Pork Sandwiches, BBQ Pork Pizza, Pork Carnitas, or Carnita Bowls.
 The barbecue pork is also delicious on baked potatoes or baked sweet potatoes.

-To Reheat Frozen Pulled Pork: You can reheat thawed pork in the microwave for a couple minutes, however my favorite way to reheat pork, is to place frozen OR thawed meat in slow cooker with a 1/2 cup apple juice or stock and cook on low until reheated–3-4 hours.
+To Reheat Frozen Pulled Pork: You can reheat thawed pork in the microwave for a couple of minutes, however my favorite way to reheat pork, is to place frozen OR thawed meat in the slow cooker with a 1/2 cup apple juice or stock and cook on low until reheated–3-4 hours.

-These oven baked meatballs are filled with Parmesan cheese and are PERFECT to use for spaghetti or a meatball sub, especially if you have stocked your freezer with homemade tomato sauce as well.
+These oven-baked meatballs are filled with Parmesan cheese and are PERFECT to use for spaghetti or a meatball sub, especially if you have stocked your freezer with homemade tomato sauce as well.

 To reheat frozen cooked meatballs: either drop into simmering tomato sauce for 20 minutes or reheat in an oven at 350 degrees for 20-25 minutes or until warmed through.

 This is one of the easiest pasta bakes ever–and it is SO delicious and so easy!
 Only 5 ingredients.
-This recipe is also one that does not need cooked before freezing.
+This recipe is also one that does not need to be cooked before freezing.
 Just prepare as directed and cover with foil and freeze–so it is INCREDIBLY EASY!

-White Chicken Chili, Chicken Chili, Lentil Chili, Classic Chili, and Sweet Potato Chili are all FABULOUS freezer friendly recipes.
+White Chicken Chili, Chicken Chili, Lentil Chili, Classic Chili, and Sweet Potato Chili are all FABULOUS freezer-friendly recipes.
 Take your pick–any of these chili recipes, they all freeze great and reheat perfectly!

 Whenever I made homemade rotisserie chicken, I make more than one, so that I can freeze leftover meat to use for all sorts of meals that use shredded chicken, like Creamy Cheesy Chicken and Rice or Buffalo Chicken Pizza–or even just to add to a salad.